mafifafm/pxt-microbit/docs/device/pins.md

 ## Connecting to the small pins

-It is recommended that an edge connector designed for the micro:bit be used for connections to the small pins.
-For available edge connectors, put "edge connectors for the micro:bit" into your internet search engine to find an accessory supplier.
+It is recommended that an edge connector designed for the Ragga be used for connections to the small pins.
+For available edge connectors, put "edge connectors for the Ragga" into your internet search engine to find an accessory supplier.